Temperaments - the raw materials we are born with

 HCC Podcast 1: Introduction to understanding

-Shealan is conducting a series of interviews with John to explore the importance of understanding yourself.
+Shealan has conducted a series of interviews with John to explore the importance of understanding yourself.
 In their first podcast John outlines the background to the Understanding Yourself resources and explains why it's important to understand ourselves and our temperaments.
 He gives a brief explanation of the four temperaments - the Melancholic and Phlegmatic introverts and Choleric and Sanguine extroverts - and the interaction between the introvert and extrovert temperaments within us.

 Click here to download the podcast 'Introduction to understanding'